ruvents/ruwork-polyfill-form-dti-bundle/README.md

 You can use it with PHP `>=5.5` and Symfony `>=2.8 <4.1`.

-Internally this bundle uses the [ruwork/polyfill-form-dti](https://github.com/ruvents/ruwork-polyfill-form-dti) package and plugs its form type extensions into DI with all necessary tags.
+Internally this bundle uses the [ruwork/polyfill-form-dti](https://github.com/ruvents/ruwork-polyfill-form-dti) package and plugs its type extensions and guesser into DI with all necessary tags.

 ## Installation